Bose-glass phase of a one-dimensional disordered Bose fluid: metastable states, quantum tunneling and droplets: Bose-glass phase

 The physics of the cusp and the QBL can be in part understood from the analogy, pointed out in Sec.~\ref{subsec_model}, between a disordered one-dimensional Bose fluid and a random elastic manifold (classical) system with correlated disorder in one direction, the temperature $T$ in the latter corresponding to the Luttinger parameter $K$ in the former.

-In many classical disordered systems, e.g. charge-density waves, elastic manifolds or the random-field Ising model,\cite{Narayan92,Narayan92a,Balents93,Ledoussal04,Tissier08} disorder leads to a zero-temperature fixed point with a cuspy two-replica potential.
+In many classical disordered systems, e.g. charge-density waves, elastic manifolds or the random-field Ising model,\cite{Narayan92,Narayan92a,Balents93,Ledoussal04,Tissier08} disorder leads to a zero-temperature fixed point with a cuspy two-replica potential $\delta^*(u)$.
 The cusp is known to be related to the existence of many metastable states leading to ``shock'' singularities (or static avalanches):\cite{Balents96,Tissier08,Ledoussal09} When the system is subjected to an external force, the ground state varies discontinuously whenever it becomes degenerate with a metastable state (which then becomes the new ground state).
-At finite temperatures, the system has a non-negligible probability to be in two distinct (nearly degenerate) configurations, which results in a smearing of the cusp.
+At finite temperatures, the system has a non-negligible probability to be in two distinct (nearly degenerate) configurations and the discontinuity is smeared on a scale given by $T$.
+This explains why the cusp in the disorder correlator $\delta_k(u)$ is rounded into a thermal boundary layer at nonzero scales $k>0$ where the (renormalized) temperature $T_k$ is nonzero.

-A similar interpretation holds in the Bose-glass phase.
-In the classical limit $K\to 0$ (corresponding to the $T\to 0$ limit of the classical model), the cusp in $\delta^*(u)$ is due to metastable states (defined by the minima of the action~(\ref{action0}) derived from $\hat H_0+\hat H_{\rm dis}$, i.e. before disorder averaging) becoming degenerate with the ground state.
-A nonzero value of $K$ leads to the possibility of quantum tunneling between the ground state and a low-lying metastable state, which results in a rounding of the cusp into a QBL.
-As a consequence of quantum tunneling one expects the existence of ``superfluid'' domains with significant density fluctuations and therefore reduced fluctuations (i.e. a finite rigidity) of the phase $\hat\theta$ of the boson operator $\hat\psi=e^{i\hat\theta}\sqrt{\hat\rho}$.
-This picture will be further elaborated in Sec.~\ref{subsec_droplet} in the framework of the droplet picture.